CaptainBloodborne/Base-types-fractions/README.md

 ## Base Types
 ### Fractions
-Create a function what takes two parameters of string type which are fractions and returns a sum expression of these fractions and the sum result.
+Create a function what takes two parameters of string type which are fractions with the same denominator and returns a sum expression of these fractions and the sum result.
 For example:
 ```python
 >>> a_b = '1/3'